A Semaine Health education guide. Reviewed against the published research; sources linked throughout. Educational content, not medical advice.

 The short answer

 Women make up roughly two-thirds of people living with Alzheimer's disease, and for a long time that was explained away by the fact that women live longer.
-Longevity is part of it, but it doesn't fully account for the gap.
-A growing line of research points to something more specific and more female: the menopause transition itself, when the brain's supply of estrogen, a hormone it uses to run its own energy system, declines.
+Longevity is part of it, but a comprehensive review of the sex-difference research concluded it doesn't fully account for the gap, and pointed to a mix of biological and social factors instead (Ferretti et al., 2018, Nat Rev Neurol; DOI).
+Two of the clearest biological threads: the menopause transition itself, when the brain's supply of estrogen declines, and a genetic risk factor that behaves differently in women than in men.
 This is an active and still-developing area of science, not settled fact, but it reframes brain aging in women as something that may begin decades before symptoms, during midlife.

 Beyond "women just live longer"

 Living longer raises lifetime risk, because age is the single biggest Alzheimer's risk factor.
 But researchers comparing women and men of the same age still see differences that longevity alone doesn't explain.
-That has pushed attention toward a risk factor men don't have: a sharp, midlife hormonal transition that directly affects the brain.
+A large study pooling brain-imaging and clinical data found that women showed a faster rate of decline in cognitive tests and greater spread of Alzheimer's-associated brain changes than men with comparable disease severity, even after accounting for age (Nebel et al., 2018, Alzheimers Dement; DOI).
+That's pushed attention toward risk factors men don't have, including a sharp, midlife hormonal transition that directly affects the brain.

 The menopause connection